algorand/pyteal/docs/abi.rst

 As mentioned in the Computed Value section (TODO: link), operations which return ABI values instead of traditional :code:`Expr` objects need extra care.
 In order to solve this problem for subroutines, a new decorator, :any:`@ABIReturnSubroutine <ABIReturnSubroutine>` has been introduced.

 The :code:`@ABIReturnSubroutine` decorator should be used with subroutines that return an ABI value.
-Subroutines defined with this decorator will have two places to output information: the function return value, and a new keyword-only argument called :code:`output`.
+Subroutines defined with this decorator will have two places to output information: the function return value, and a `keyword-only argument <https://peps.python.org/pep-3102/>`_ called :code:`output`.
 The function return value must remain an :code:`Expr`, while the :code:`output` keyword argument will contain the ABI value the subroutine wishes to return.
 An example is below:

 .. code-block:: python

+    from pyteal import *

     @ABIReturnSubroutine
     def get_account_status(